 Every line on a map, every twist or turn, is there for a reason.
 Sometimes those are good reasons--keeping communities intact.
 Sometimes they’re not--when they let politicians choose their own voters to protect their own jobs.
 Collectively, the lines tell a story of the whole map.
 If the leaders of the General Assembly want people to trust their judgement, it’s critical that they share the story with their constituents.
 Here is the story of the Pennsylvania Citizens' Map.

-The Pennsylvania Citizens’ Map is a composite map of 17 congressional districts in Pennsylvania that attempts to represent what over 7,200 Pennsylvanians have collectively mapped in five Draw the Lines public competitions held since 2018.
-The contests were open to anyone in Pennsylvania, and 1,500 citizen mappers from 40 of the 67 counties, representing 90% of the Commonwealth’s population, completed the challenge.
+The Pennsylvania Citizens’ Map is a composite map of 17 congressional districts in Pennsylvania that attempts to represent what over 7,200 Pennsylvanians, from 40 of the 67 counties and representing 90% of the Commonwealth’s population, have collectively mapped in five Draw the Lines public competitions held since 2018.
+The contests were open to anyone in Pennsylvania, and 1,500 citizen mappers completed the challenge.
 They range from 13 year-old high school freshmen, to college students from institutions across PA, to senior citizens.

 Going from 18 districts to 17